iccir919/100-days-of-code/log.md

 **Today's Progress**: Worked on a paint splatter simulation that uses a normal distribution of random numbers to generate the dots positions and colors.

-**Thoughts:** I was very tempted to copy the exercise answers from another person's Github repository to satisfy the answers for my own exercise answers that were not supplied by Shiffman.
-Wait, I'm copying the answers from Shiffman's Processing exercise answers?
-Yes, but I feel I am doing Shiffman a service by converting his own Processing exercise answers to p5.
-When I am copying answers that aren't written by Shiffman, I feel I am doing a disservice to myself.
+**Thoughts:** I was very tempted to copy the answers for the exercises for the Introduction chapter of The Nature of Code from another person's Github repository.
+I am copying the exercise answers from Shiffman's repository.
+Well, only sort of since I am converting them from Processing into p5.js.

-I particularly love this exercise that simulates how a change of the normal distribution through the standard deviation because it demonstrates what the world is trying to accomplish by quarantining ourselves becuase of the COVID-19 virus.
-We want to accomplish flattening the bell curve by, so that there is not such a spike in virus cases so that we do not overwhelm our current health care system.
-In terms of the paint splatter simulation, when the standard deviation is increased, the range of color and position on the HTML canvas inreases.
+I particularly love an exercise from the Introduction chapter of The Nature of Code that demonstrates how a normal distribution can be affected by a change in the standard deviation.
+I feel like I better understand what the world is trying to accomplish by quarantining due to the COVID-19 virus.
+We want to accomplish flattening the bell curve.
+If there is not such a spike in virus cases, then we do not overwhelm our current health care system.

 **Links to work:**